 Flat rate shipping is a type of shipping where the rate is based on the size of the box.
 You can ship any weight for the same price, as long as you stay under the maximum weight for the box.
 Each of the major carriers has a different flat-rate shipping program.
 Flat rate shipping can save you money on eCommerce shipping – or it might be more expensive.

-Major Carrier Flat Rate Services
+Major Freight Carrier Flat Rates

-Each of the three major carriers has flat rate offerings.
-However, the \ services each offers are quite different.
+Each of the three major freight carriers has flat rate offerings.
+However, the services each offers are quite different.
 Here are the flat rate shipping services offered by FedEx, UPS, and the US Postal Service.

 FedEx One Rate